| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 update.
 The requestor can then contact the person who has

 checked out the objects if necessary.
+The fact that the database is

 object-based means that the minimum possible amount of data